pgonzaleznetwork/HappySoup.io/README.md

 #### How happy soup can help you :white_check_mark:

 To answer to this problem is that you have to recursively query metadata dependencies until you get to the very last metadata member needed to the deploy the top level component.
-This is what we call a *Deployment Boundary*.
+This is what we call a ***Deployment Boundary*** :bulb:

 This is **not a trivial thing to do** but Salesforce Happy Soup does it for one with one click. :heart_eyes: